 - Loan to be included in the cover pool must be issued to a private person; - Loan must be collateralised with mortgage on residential real estate.
 As at the date of this Base Prospectus the Issuer only issues residential mortgage loans in Estonia and so the Cover Pool shall be composed of loans collateralised with Estonian residential mortgages. - The mortgage securing the loan must amount to at least 110 per cent of the outstanding balance of the loan. - The mortgage securing the loan must be a first ranking mortgage.
-A lower ranking mortgage is acceptable where the Issuer also owns all higher ranking mortgages on the same property (effective first rank). - Payments under the loan are not overdue at the time of adding the loan to the Cover Pool. - The currency of the loan must be euro.
+A lower ranking mortgage is acceptable where the Issuer also owns all higher ranking mortgages on the same property (effective first rank). - Payments under the loan are not overdue at the time of adding the loan to the Cover Pool.

+- The currency of the loan must be euro.
 As at the date of this Base Prospectus, the Issuer does not issue residential mortgage loans in any other currency than euro. - The eligible portion of the claims of the Issuer arising from a loan that may be used in collateralisation calculations in respect of the Covered Bonds shall be up to 70 per cent of the value of the property securing the loan (i.e. up to 70 per cent LTV).
 Nevertheless, the entire loan will be included in the Cover Pool.
-As at the date of this Base Prospectus, the Issuer sets the maximum LTV for including residential mortgage loans in the Cover Pool at 100 per cent.

-The total value of the Cover Pool amounted to \notin 467.5 million as of 31 March 2020, out of which residential mortgage loans comprised \notin 455.5 million and liquid bonds made up \notin 12 million.
-The weighted average current indexed LTV of these loans included in the Cover Pool equalled 49.4 per cent.
+The total value of the Cover Pool amounted to €464.9 million as of 31 March 2022, out of which residential mortgage loans comprised €450.9 million and liquid bonds made up €14 million.
+The weighted average current indexed LTV of these loans included in the Cover Pool equalled 47.8 per cent.